jorgenpt/ObjectiveMetrics/README.md

 ------------------------

 Using ObjectiveMetrics is hopefully very straightforward.
-You can either build it from source or get a [prebuilt binary][download] from GitHub.
+You can either build it from source or get a [prebuilt binary][download-osx] from GitHub.

-1. Build the framework using the enclosed Xcode project or download a prebuilt version.
+1. Build the framework using the enclosed Xcode project or download a [prebuilt version][download-osx].
 2. Link your project with `ObjectiveMetrics.framework` - and set your project up to copy the framework into its bundle.
 To do this, you need a `Copy Files` build phase which copies `ObjectiveMetrics.framework` to the `Framework` path.
-3. Set your project up to copy the prebuilt `SBJson.framework` binary (or build your own from https://github.com/stig/json-framework) into its bundle.
+3. Set your project up to copy [the prebuilt][sbjson-osx] `SBJson.framework` binary (or build your own from https://github.com/stig/json-framework) into its bundle.
 You can use the same `Copy Files` build phase as above.
 4. Set up your project's Runtime Search Paths to contain `@loader_path/../Frameworks` - you can find this under Build Settings for Xcode 4.x, or see http://www.dribin.org/dave/blog/archives/2009/11/15/rpath/